darkalchemy/Pu-239/README.md

 2. Error free with MySQL 5.7 strict mode - default settings - Done
 3. Remove merged bootstrap - Done
 4. Update jquery - Done
-5. Update all javascript files
+5. Update all javascript files to remove jquery dependency
 6. Merge, mininify and gzip css/js files to reduce the number of requests - Done
 7. Replace manual concat/gzip of css/js file with webpack
 8. Optimize all images for web - Done
 9. Remove js from head and relocate to body
+10. REplace Simple Captcha with reCAPTCHA V2 - Done
 10. Fully responsive and mobile ready

 This is a fork of U-232 V4.